-For the Year Ended December 31 2022 2021 Weighted-average number of ordinary shares used in computation of basic earnings per share 343,427 339,950 Effect of potentially dilutive ordinary shares Employees' compensation or bonuses issued to employees 292 695 Weighted average number of ordinary shares used in the computation of diluted earnings per share 343,719 340,645
+For the Year Ended December 31 2023 2022 Weighted-average number of ordinary shares used in computation of basic earnings per share 343,427 343,427 Effect of potentially dilutive ordinary shares Employees' compensation or bonuses issued to employees 40 292 Weighted average number of ordinary shares used in the computation of diluted earnings per share 343,467 343,719

-The Group may settle the compensation or bonuses paid to employees in cash or shares; therefore, the Group assumes that the entire amount of the compensation or bonuses will be settled in shares, and the resulting potential shares will be included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
+The Group may settle the compensation or bonuses paid to employees in cash or shares; therefore, the Group assumes that the entire amount of the compensation or bonuses will be settled in shares, and the resulting potential shares are included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
 Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.